-Please do not take photographs of military personnel, military compounds, or other official institutions/personnel (such as police).
+When taking photos of people in most countries, be polite and ask permission to take a close-up.
+In many countries, you should not be taking photos of children or older women without permission.
+Do not take photographs of military personnel, military compounds, or other official institutions/personnel (such as police).
 This may result in the confiscation of your camera.

-In museums or at archaeological sites, there may be restrictions on using your flash.
-Please obey any signs or directions by staff; the no-flash rule protects the fragile artifacts and artwork from damage by repeated exposure to light.
+Please obey any signs regarding photos at museum or sites; the no-flash rule protects the fragile artifacts and artwork from damage by repeated exposure to light.
 Occasionally, there may also be a small fee levied by the museum or site for the privilege of taking photos.